On the density of strongly minimal algebraic vector fields: Introduction

 \subsection{State of the art}

-Before Nagloo and Pillay clarified in \cite{Nagloo-Pillay1} the relationship between (1) and old ideas of Painlevé in \cite[Vingt-et-unième leçon, pp.487]{Painleve} on ``highly irreducible'' differential equations, the scope of the model-theoretic strategy described above was essentially limited to order one equations.

-The first examples of families of {\em order one} equations satisfying all the properties (1)-(3) appear in the work of Shelah \cite{Shelah} concerning the number of uncountable models of the (complete) theory of universal differential fields of characteristic zero.
-Independently, Rosenlicht gives in \cite{Rosenlicht} several techniques (based on computations of residues) to determine for an arbitrary family of order one autonomous equations of genus zero:

-the exceptional sets of parameters $\mathcal E_1$ and $\mathcal E_2$ appearing in the properties (1)-(3).
-See \cite{Hrushovski-Itai} for a modern exposition of Rosenlicht's results as well as generalizations to autonomous order one equations of arbitrary genus.

-Nevertheless, it was already clear since the beginning of the 80's that all the properties (1)-(3) should also hold somewhat generically in the universe of algebraic differential equations of higher order despite the lack of general techniques to study them at the time.
-For instance, after constructing an example satisfying (1) --- the Poizat equation $y''\cdot y = y'$ and $y' \neq 0$ --- , Poizat conjectures in \cite{Poizat} that {\em for every $n \geq 2$, a ``general'' order $n$ algebraic (non linear) differential equation should be strongly minimal} (see also Conjecture 1 in \cite{Shelah}) and concludes that:
+Before Nagloo and Pillay clarified in \cite{Nagloo-Pillay1} the relationship between (1) and classical ideas of Painlevé from \cite[Vingt-et-unième leçon, pp.487]{Painleve} on ``highly irreducible'' differential equations, the scope of this model-theoretic strategy was essentially limited to order one equations.
+Nevertheless, it was already clear since the beginning of the eighties that all the properties (1)-(3) should hold somewhat generically for algebraic differential equations of higher order as well.
+For instance, after showing that the Poizat equation $y''\cdot y = y'$ and $y' \neq 0$ satisfies (1), Poizat conjectures in \cite{Poizat} that {\em for every $n \geq 2$, a ``general'' order $n$ algebraic (nonlinear) differential equation should be strongly minimal}.

-\begin{quote} à propos des corps differentiels, on est souvent amené à faire des conjectures; dont on est persuadé qu'elles ne peuvent être fausses que pour des équations très particulières, et que pourtant on n'arrive à montrer que dans des cas encore plus particuliers.\footnote{Regarding differential fields, we are often let to make conjectures for which we are quite sure that they can only be false for very particular equations and yet that we are only able to prove in even more particular cases.} \end{quote}